istiak19/EduGenie/README.md

 ## ✨ Features

-- 🔮 AI Integration with Google Generative AI
-- 🧠 Student Dashboard for AI-powered course generation
+- AI-Powered Course Generation: Uses Gemini API to generate personalized educational courses based on student preferences.
+- Student Dashboard: A personalized dashboard where students can track progress, view courses, and check quiz results.
-- 🧑‍🏫 Educator Dashboard to manage blogs and quizzes
+- Educator Dashboard: Allows educators to manage courses, blogs, quizzes, and monitor student activities.
-- 👥 Role-based access control
-- 🛠️ Profile editing and user management
-- 📚 Form validation with React Hook Form and Zod
-- 💫 Clean animations with Framer Motion
+- Role-Based Access Control (RBAC): Restricts access to different  sections based on user roles (student, educator, admin).
+- Chapter-Wise Learning Flow: Students proceed through courses one chapter at a time with embedded content and navigation buttons.
+- Quiz and Evaluation: Includes quizzes with automatic pass/fail evaluation based on scores.
+- Blog Creation and Interaction: Educators can create AI-generated blogs that students can like and comment on.
+- Chatbot Integration: An AI chatbot that helps students with real-time queries during their learning journey.
+- Course Management Based on User Role: Role-specific permissions for course creation, viewing, and management.
+- Security & Authentication: JWT-based login system with route protection to ensure secure access to content.
-- 📦 MongoDB backend for content and user data
+- MongoDB Backend: Uses MongoDB for storing and managing user data, course content, and other platform information.
-- 🎉 Enhanced UI with TailwindCSS, DaisyUI, and SweetAlert2
+- UI and UX Enhancements: Modern, responsive UI with smooth animations and interactive elements using TailwindCSS, DaisyUI, and SweetAlert2.

 ---